-Ragy Thomas has served as our Chief Executive Officer and Chairman of our board of directors since founding Sprinklr in September 2009.
+Ragy Thomas has served as Chairman of our board of directors since founding Sprinklr in September 2009 and as Advisor to the Chief Executive Officer since November 2024.
+Mr. Thomas previously served as our Co-Chief Executive Officer from June 2024 to November 2024 and our Chief Executive Officer from September 2009 to June 2024.
 Previously, Mr. Thomas held various positions with Epsilon, a division of Alliance Data Systems Corp. now owned by Publicis Groupe, where he was most recently the president of interactive services from September 2006 to June 2008.
 From 2001 to 2005, Mr. Thomas also was the chief technology officer of Bigfoot Interactive, an email communications company acquired by Epsilon.
 Mr. Thomas earned an M.B.A. in Finance and Information Systems from the New York University Leonard N. Stern School of Business and a Computer Science Engineering degree from Pondicherry University in India.
-We believe that Mr. Thomas is qualified to serve as a member of our board of directors because of his experience building and leading businesses and his insight into corporate matters as our Founder, Chairman and Chief Executive Officer.
+We believe that Mr. Thomas is qualified to serve as a member of our board of directors because of his experience building and leading businesses and his insight into corporate matters as our Founder and Chairman.